mwahba13/Antymology/README.md

 ## Generated Data
 Every simulation tick, the output layer of the neural network and fitness of each ant is captured in a CSV file called "AntTracker.csv" located in the "Assets" folder.

-**NOTE: You cannot have the csv file open while running the simulation!**
+**NOTE: You cannot have any of the  csv file open while running the simulation!**
 ![AntTracker](Images/AntTracker.png)

+Likewise, another file in the assets folder "GenerationalData.csv" summarizes data from each generation.

+## An Early Glimpse at Results

+## Conclusions...

 ## Settings You Can Play With
 In the Unity Editor there are some simulation settings you can play with in the "WorldManager" object.